What to Do in Your First Week of a New Zealand Working Holiday

 - Pack your bags

-- Look up what to expect when arriving in a New Zealand airport in Arrival Advice: Passport Control and Immigration and Arrival Advice: Biosecurity and Customs in New Zealand
+- Look up what to expect when arriving in a New Zealand airport in our guide, Arriving in New Zealand: Airport Customs, Biosecurity & the Arrival Process.

 Bonus: Set up a bank account before arriving in New Zealand.
 Some New Zealand banks allow you to open an account before arriving in New Zealand so you can transfer funds and have access to them earlier.
 You will still need to book an appointment with the bank once you arrive in New Zealand to gain access to the account.